learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 poodle.introduceYourselfFormally() //=> "Hello, my name is Byron the poodle"
 ```

+In this case the _method_ `introduceYourselfFormally` presumably looks at
+`poodle`'s `name` property and writes some text around it.
+We might imagine
+that it's returning `"Hello, my name is " + this.name + " the poodle"`.
+As it
+turns out, that is **entirely valid JavaScript** and it is probably what's
+happening!

 Finally, _behaviors_ can take _arguments_. _Behaviors_ on objects are called
 _methods_.  _Arguments_ change the _method's_ operation.